DEATH AND THE THERAPIST

 • Clinicians seeking deeper comfort and skill in addressing death and grief in sessions.

-Kimberley has worked as a grief therapist throughout her career.
-She started her training at Austin's Center for Grief and Loss as not only as a therapist but also a as a support group facilitator working with both adults and children who had had a family member die.
+Kimberley is an LPC-S with a private practice in South Austin.
+She has worked with grieving clients for the past 14 years.
+She started her training at Austin's Center for Grief and Loss as as a therapist and support group facilitator working with both adults and children who had had a family member die.
 While there, she and a colleague who worked at hospice discussed the difficulties and heaviness of grief work with adults.
 From this seed, she created Morbid Curiosity: A Game About Death.
 She is passionate about tending to grief in a way offers acceptance, steadfastness, and presence rather than seeing it as something to “fix”.

 January 9, 2026